carmargut/dynamic-pricer-service/README.md

 #### H2 Database

 As requested, I used H2 as an in-memory database to ensure fast initialization and teardown for testing.
-H2 is ideal for testing and fast development purposes because of its lightweight nature and ease of setup
+H2 is ideal for testing and fast development purposes because of its lightweight nature and ease of setup.
+On the other hand, personally, I'd have opted for PostgreSQL as the main database for production, given its numerous advantages such as robustness, scalability, and rich feature set.
+I'd have kept H2 strictly for testing purposes.

 #### Mapping